Elshaden/popup-card/README.md

 ## Credits
-- [Elshaden](
+- [Elshaden](https://github.com/elshaden) - Package Creator and Maintainer

 ## Contributing
 Please feel free to fork this package and contribute by submitting a pull request to enhance the functionalities.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute.

 ## Security

-If you discover any security related issues, please email instead of using the issue tracker.
+If you discover any security related issues, please email security@example.com instead of using the issue tracker.
+All security vulnerabilities will be promptly addressed.

 ## Support

-Thank you for using this package, if you have issues or discover issues please use the issue tracker to report the issue.
+Thank you for using this package!
+If you encounter any issues or have questions:

+1. Check the [README-troubleshooting.md](README-troubleshooting.md) file for common solutions
+2. Search the [issue tracker](https://github.com/elshaden/popup-card/issues) to see if your issue has already been reported
+3. Open a new issue with a clear description and reproduction steps if needed